kkylin/mit-scheme-intel-mac-patch/README.md

 *should* work on earlier versions of macOS and/or GCC, but I've not tested them.
 As usual YMMV.

+A little bit of context: for reasons given elsewhere, the MIT Scheme compiler currently won't work on Apple Silicon.
+So if you want to use MIT Scheme with native code compilation on a Mac, you will either need to run it on an Intel Mac or on Apple Silicon with Rosetta.

+Also, a bit of clarification: these notes talk about "building" MIT Scheme.
+It is useful to know that one can view MIT Scheme as consisting of two parts: "microcode" written in C (providing basic runtime support), and everything else (almost all in Scheme).
+When I talk about building MIT Scheme, it is about compiling the C part.
+You'll usually want to use a distribution with the Scheme part precompiled (otherwise you'll really want to have a working MIT Scheme compiler), which in our case is the Intel version.
+(The ARM distribution won't run on Macs.)

-Below are instructions for Intel Macs.
-For Apple Silicon, these steps work but you'll need to to install GCC targeting Intel.
-See below for instructions.
+What follows are instructions for Intel Macs.
+It assumes familiarity with working from the command-line.
+For Apple Silicon, these steps work but you'll need to to install GCC targeting Intel; see <a href="#apple-silicon"> for instructions.

 1. **Install GCC.**  I use Homebrew but you can use MacPorts, Fink, or install from source.